Orthogonal-Research-Lab/Models-for-Data-Recycling/Data Recycling for Discovery/eLife Ambassadors Initiative/Initiative Overview.md

 We also have a number of existing tutorials on How to Create Microcredentials and Version Control for Distributed Science to help people contribute to the project.
 The initiative website has more details.

 ## What is the timeline?
 We are currently on an open timeline, although we do have several target dates for specific outcomes.
-Collaborators can suggest contributions using one of two methods: leave a comment for either project lead in Discourse, or make a Github pull request in this repository.
+Collaborators can suggest contributions using one of three methods: leave a comment for either project lead in Discourse, submit to the Google Drive by form or by upload, or make a Github pull request [in this repository](https://github.com/Orthogonal-Research-Lab/Module-II-reusefulness-of-data).

 ## Current Milestones:
 Blogpost draft will be submitted by November 2019 to be edited and finalized by December 2019.